 Writer, scholar, activist, and advocate

-Menah Pratt-Clarke is the Vice President for Strategic Affairs and Diversity, and Professor of Education (with tenure) at Virginia Polytechnic Institute and State University.
-With twenty-five years of administrative, academic, and legal experience, Dr. Pratt-Clarke has led and managed large-scale institution-wide transformational strategic initiatives, including diversity and inclusion efforts, at public and private higher education institutions.
-As a member of the President’s Executive Staff at Virginia Tech, she oversees the Office for Strategic Affairs and the Office for Inclusion and Diversity.
-She led the campus in an 18 month process to develop a new university-wide strategic plan (approved by the Board of Visitors in June, 2019) https://strategicaffairs.vt.edu/).
-In addition to implementing InclusiveVT (https://www.inclusive.vt.edu/), Virginia Tech’s diversity and inclusion commitment, she manages and oversees the Council on Virginia Tech History.
+Menah Pratt-Clarke is the Vice President for Strategic Affairs and Diversity, and Professor of Education (full professor with tenure) at Virginia Polytechnic Institute and State University.
+With over thirty years of administrative, academic, legal, fundraising, advancement, and community engagement experience, Dr. Pratt-Clarke envisions, leads, and manages large-scale transformational strategic initiatives, including diversity and inclusion efforts, at public and private higher education institutions.
+At Virginia Tech, she oversees the Office for Inclusion and Diversity, the Office for Strategic Affairs, and the Council on Virginia Tech History.
 She was selected as the 2021 Inclusive Excellence Individual Leadership Award recipient by the National Association of Diversity Officers in Higher Education.

 She is committed to excellence and helping to actualize the potential of individuals and institutions to advance and serve humanity.